Ramsey1120/firstrepository/project1/project1/README.md

 If the user manages to log in they are redirected to a page that allows them to search for a book using a small form.
 If no book has been found a message will be displayed that says so.
 If matching books were found, a list of all the matching books will be displayed (in the same page), each book in the list has a link that directs to a page that displays more info about it.
 Each book page has the all the info regarding a book (including some stats from goodreads.com), including all the reviews associated with the book, in this page users can write ONLY 1 review about the book.
-Book reviews can be written and submittged trough a form.
+Book reviews can be written and submitted trough a form.
 A user can make an API request of a book.
 If the book requested was found a JSON response will be returned, else a 404 error will.
 The images used in this website were taken from: http://pixabay.com

-Web Programming with Python and JavaScript